JUANITACABALLEROV/3DCRGenerator/README.md

 # 3DCRGenerator

+3DCR is a tool to enhance the comprehension and engagement of declarative process models via 3D gaming environments.
+Integrating with an industrial declarative process modeling language (DCR graphs), our tool enables a tailored and adaptable environment where novel representations of declarative process elements (e.g., events and causal relations) can be explored, modified, and enriched with domain-specific representations.
+3DCR helps in the elicitation of process behaviors, the discovery of processes from user interactions, and the simulation/upskilling of stakeholders in new process variants.
+Initial usability experiments indicate positive results regarding usefulness, engagement, and learnability compared to 2D process model representations.
+In this paper, we describe the architecture, functionality, and maturity of 3DCR.

 This repository contains the accompanying materials for the paper "3DCR: A Tool for Immersive Process Mining".
 The game artifact "3DCR Beta Generator" described in the paper can be sampled by visiting the URL https://play.unity.com/en/games/036f5d66-b931-4892-91c8-320df2be6dcc/3dcr-generator-beta